 11. Detailed Tasks Assigned 12.
-Work Undertaken that Best Illustrates Capability to Handle the Tasks Assigned

-[List all tasks to be performed under this assignment] [Among the assignments in which the staff has been involved, indicate the following information for those assignments that best illustrate staff capability to handle the tasks listed under point 11.]

-Name of assignment or project:
+Work Undertaken that Best Illustrates Capability to Handle the Tasks Assigned [List all tasks to be performed under this assignment] [Among the assignments in which the staff has been involved, indicate the following information for those assignments that best illustrate staff capability to handle the tasks listed under point 11.]
+Name of assignment or project: Year: Location: Client: Main project features: Positions held: Activities performed: retivites performed.

-Year:

-Location:

-Client:

-Main project features:

-Positions held:

-Activities performed:

 13. Certification:

-the best of my knowledge and belief, this CV correctly describes a experience.
-I understand that any wilful misstatement described eation or dismissal, if engaged.
+I, the undersigned, certify that to the best of my knowledge and belief, this CV correctly describes myself, my qualifications, and my experience.
+I understand that any wilful misstatement described herein may lead to my disqualification or dismissal, if engaged.

-Date:

-Name and Signature of staff men mber or authorized representative of the staff]
+[Name and Signature of staff member or authorized representative of the staff]